mageprist/latin-learning/README.md

 # latin-learning
-A python based terminal application for learning latin.
+A python based terminal application for learning latin via the Downling method.